HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 3.4.5.
 French Rental Income

 You will need to declare all rental income earned in France.
-The basis of taxation will depend on whether it is furnished or unfurnished rental income.
+The basis of taxation will depend on whether it is furnished or unfurnished rental income and whether you are taxed on the basis of a notional cost allowance or actual costs and income.

 3.4.6.
 French Business Income

-The taxation of business income is dealt with elsewhere in our Guides, but if you run a micro business in France you will need to declare the profits with your personal income tax return.
-If you run a limited company your company tax return is submitted separately from your personal income tax return.
+The taxation of business income is dealt with elsewhere in our Guides, but if you run a micro/auto-entrepreneur business in France you will need to declare the turnover/profits with your personal income tax return.

 You can read more in our Guide to Micro-Entrepreneur Business in France.